 P.E. and School Sports Grant

-The PE and Sports premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, in the 2018 to 2019 academic year, to encourage the development of healthy, active lifestyles.
+The PE and Sports premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, in the 2020-2021 academic year, to encourage the development of healthy, active lifestyles.

 Schools must use the funding to make additional and sustainable improvements to the quality of physical education (PE), physical activity and sport you offer.